Mauricioc93/harnessing-mine-thermal-energy/README.md

 <!-- [![DOI](https://zenodo.org/badge/206265040.svg)](https://zenodo.org/badge/latestdoi/206265040) -->

-Repository with  code used for the execution of optimisation model and post-processing of results for long-distance energy network; further detail is found in XXXXX.
+Repository with  code used for the execution of optimisation model and post-processing results for long-distance energy network; further detail is found in XXXXX.

 ---